meaghanjones/triangle-tracker/README.md

 ## Description

 This is a triangle tracker application made to practice js.
-A user can enter the measurment of three sides of a triangle to know what type it is (equilateral, isosceles, scalene, or not a triangle).
+A user can enter the measurement of three sides of a triangle to know what type it is (equilateral, isosceles, scalene, or not a triangle).

 ## Setup/Installation Requirements